UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Notes:

+Next, we’ll talk about mutable and immutable data types.

-A data structure is **mutable** if it can be modified.
+An object is **mutable** if it can be modified.

-Lists are mutable and we can assign new values for its various entries.
+Lists are mutable and we can assign new values for their various entries.

 For example, we can edit any entry in this list and replace it with a new value.